Hexheld/hexheld-docs/MD/Power Noise.md

 ### Accumulator

-The `SCNT` register is the accumulator value.
-It can be read and written.
+The `SCNT` register is the accumulator value, which can be read and written.
 Only the lower 7 bits are significant.
 The upper-most bit is unused and is always clear when read.

 The upper 4 bits of the accumulator are used as the slope amplitude value.
 In essence, the accumulator is a 4.3 unsigned [fixed-point](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) value which gets rounded down.

 ### Portion Length

 The lengths of the portions are defined as 8-bit values.
-The length of Portion A is specified in the `SLO3` register, and the length of Portion B is specified in the `SLO4` register.
+The length of Portion A is written in the `SLO3` register, and the length of Portion B is written in the `SLO4` register.
 Add 1 to these values for the actual lengths in samples.

 The total duration of a wave is the durations of both portions added together.
 Note that depending on slope flags, there may be an "attack" period before the repeating wave, or the actual duration of the wave may be longer than this sum.